datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ![Flowchart Push Button](images/fork.png)

-In the dialog, select your account (where create the copy of the repository).
+In the dialog, select your account (where yozu create the copy of the repository).

 ![Flowchart Push Button](images/select_fork_dest.png)